leeozaka/cachorrinho-express/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.
 ```

 This README provides a comprehensive overview of the project structure, setup instructions, available endpoints, and contribution guidelines based on the codebase.
 The structure reflects the actual organization of your project and includes the key features implemented in your code.

 You can add more sections as needed, such as:
-- Detailed API documentation
-- Environment variable descriptions
-- Deployment instructions
-- Troubleshooting guide
-- Performance considerations
-- Security recommendations
-This README provides a comprehensive overview of the project structure, setup instructions, available endpoints, and contribution guidelines based on the codebase.
-The structure reflects the actual organization of your project and includes the key features implemented in your code.

-You can add more sections as needed, such as: